Ritusharma25/WORD-COUNTER/README.md

 # WORD-COUNTER
-Extract words from the given url and cleans it
+In this project it Extract words from the given url and cleans it and gives an an output.

-MADE USING PYTHON
-REQUIREMENTS:
-1.VENV
-2.PIP
+This project is made using python language.
+Pre-requisites to run this project:
+1. Create a venv.
-3.PACKAGES: REQUESTS, BEAUTIFULSOUP4(bs4)
+2. Install packages in the venv: REQUESTS, BEAUTIFULSOUP4(bs4)